imevro/ghost-starter-theme/README.md

 ##  Starter.ghost
 Twitter Bootstrap 3 theme for Ghost.js.
 Written as starter template for future themes.
+For example, I made [Supernova][3] starting with this theme.

 ![Starter.ghost][1]